Army Wife Life: I could so write a book...

 By the pow’rs of sin deluded and oppressed,

-Hear the tender Shepherd, “Come to Me and rest.”
+Hear the tender Shepherd, “Come to Me and rest.” - Have you by temptation often conquered been,

 Has a sense of weakness brought distress within?